morinlab/tools-morinlab/test-data/maftools_test_data/Readme.md

 ## Reproducing specific figures from our paper
 ### GeneCloud in Figure 3, panel B
-Run the Gene Cloud Plot tool on this data with the
+Run the Gene Cloud Plot tool on this data with the MAF and (optionally) blacklist file as input.

+### MAF summary in Figure 3, panel C
+Run the Maf Summary Plot tool on the provided MAF file and the blacklist file.

+### Oncoprintplus in Figure 4, panel B
+Run the oncoprintplus tool with the provided MAF and the outputs from oncodriveFM and MutSig.